EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/dynamicElems/addStructuresToGroup

 #### Parameters (you should post):
-   * structureId {Array} /REQUIRED/ It should contain the ids of the structures you want to assign to all of your users.
+   * structureIds {Array} /REQUIRED/ It should contain the ids of the structures you want to assign to all of your users.
    * groupId {String} /REQUIRED/ The id of the group.
 Note that it has to be a valid MongoDB _id.
 It's best if you use the values that you got when you list your groups with the [/json/groups/list](#list-groups) route.

 ####Answer: